esther-poniatowski/multitask-context-dependent-behavior/README.md

 in the editor without being formatted.
 Warning: Any new directory to exclude must be explicitly added in multiple configuration files.
-Before, the relevant directories "src" and "tests" were passed to the extensions, but now I pass the whole project and exclude Conclusion : Use the "exclusion" strategy.
+Before, the relevant directories "src" and "tests" were passed to the extensions, but now I pass the whole workspace and exclude Conclusion : Use the "exclusion" strategy.